OmarYAZEJI/ManifestAnalyzer/README.md

  ### Model
   * This layer contains **Application** object class with 2 properties Name and Dir
   * Name: name of selected application
-  * Dir: directory of the selected app apk file, this will be used to reach to Manifest file.
+  * Dir: directory of the selected app apk file, this will be used to reach to Manifest file
   * This object will be used to fill the spinner with installed applications list

 ```java